ericcornelissen/pinned-tabs-for-atom/README.md

 # Pinned tabs for Atom
 A simple package for the Atom text editor from GitHub that allows you to pin tabs.
-Inspired by the pin tab feature from Google Chrome.
+Inspired by the pin tab feature from Browsers, also supports Visual Studio style pinning.

 For the best experience of this package, I recommend using it with the [file-icons](https://atom.io/packages/file-icons) package.